 Thank you for your attention in this matter.
 It is recommended that you keep a copy of this interim approval in your files.
 Should you have any questions, please contact Andrew Lee, Senior Air Quality Engineering Manager, (909) 396-2643 or alee@aqmd.gov.

-Laki Tisopulos, Ph.D., P.E.
+Very truly yours, 1050 Laki Tisopulos, Ph.D., P.E.
 Deputy Executive Officer Engineering and Permitting cc: Thomas Bruen, esq., via email at tbruen@tbsglaw.com